latitov/go-interview/README.md

 # Golang Interview Questions / Interviewer's Cheatsheet

-Section 1 & 2 are intended to quickly evaluate the candidate, if it is worth wasting time talking to him/her more than 20 minutes.
-If yes - go to sections 3+.
+Section 1 and beginning of the section 2 (slices .. channels) are intended to quickly evaluate the candidate, if it is worth wasting time talking to him/her more than 20 minutes.
+If yes - go further and deeper.

 ## SECTION 1, SYSTEMS TRIVIA